Neck Thread Lift in Scottsdale, AZ 85260

 Total time: 30–60 minutes.
 Sensation is pressure and tugging, not sharp pain.

-How Many PDO Threads Does a Neck Lift Require?
+How Many Threads Does a Neck Lift Require?

 Any number given without an in-person assessment is a guess.
-Actual count depends on anatomy, skin thickness, and vectors needed for lasting results.
+Actual count depends on anatomy, skin thickness, the descent pattern, and the vectors needed to support results across the typical 12–18 month window.
+A heavier neck with more pronounced ptosis requires more material than an early softening of the jawline.

 THREADS FOR A NECK LIFT

-At Desert Bloom, pricing includes assessment, procedure, and post-procedure check — no hidden facility fees.
-Cost often begins around $770, though the final number varies with scope.
+At Desert Bloom, the PDO Neck Thread Lift starts at $1,800.
+Pricing includes assessment, procedure, and post-procedure check — no facility fees.
+The final number varies with thread count and whether the protocol extends into the lower face.

 1 / 1